bjorn-nah/town_patrol/readme.txt

 All staff of LynxJam2024.

 Version history:
+- v0.4:
+	- Refresh title and end screen
+	- Add sound effect on explosions
+	- Use custom font for the score
+	- Add hi-score to the end screen
 - v0.3 JAM:
 	- Add title-screen + effect
 	- Add monsters to the back plan